john-packel/Readage-app---public/README.md

 - Mouse-over on quotes, pulls them out bigly? (also for photos, etc.?)

-[add the others from my waffle.io user stories]
+[note to self: add the others from my waffle.io user stories]